awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-how-task-runner-user-managed.md

 To use Task Runner on a resource that you manage, you must first download Task Runner, and then install it on your computational resource, using the procedures in this section\.

 **Note**
- You can only install Task Runner on Linux, UNIX, or Mac OS\.
+ You can only install Task Runner on Linux, UNIX, or macOS\.
 Task Runner is not supported on the Windows operating system\.

 To connect a Task Runner that you've installed to the pipeline activities it should process, add a `workerGroup` field to the object, and configure Task Runner to poll for that worker group value\.
 You do this by passing the worker group string as a parameter \(for example, `--workerGroup=wg-12345`\) when you run the Task Runner JAR file\.